storybookjs/react-native/addons/docs/README.md

     use: [
       {
         loader: 'babel-loader',
         // may or may not need this line depending on your app's setup
+        options: {
           plugins: ['@babel/plugin-transform-react-jsx'],
+          },
       },
       {
         loader: '@mdx-js/loader',